luchob/swagger-example/README.md

 `gradlew swagger`

 The swagger spec is available under the project root in `\generated\swagger-json`.
 The swagger spec may be used in various ways, e.g. it may be even tried out in the [online swagger editor](http://editor.swagger.io/).
+It can be deployed as a release artifact.

 # The Big Picture